Software-For-Love/software-for-love-site/src/pages/index.md

     features:
       - title: What We Do
         content: >-
-          Software For Love is a charitable organization of university students striving to give back to our community using software.
+          Our work is dynamic and different.
+Our team is dedicated to providing a variety of services such as web development, redesigning, and maintenance.
+We look forward to participating in the development of custom software solutions, contribution to open source projects and feature development, and additional services.
         align: left
         image: images/Humaaans1.png
         image_alt: Volunteers placeholder image